 - Large molecular size

-- They are first broken down by lipases in the mouth, stomach, and intestinal lumen and packaged into micelles
+- First broken down by lipases in the mouth, stomach, and intestinal lumen and packaged into micelles

 - Not readily absorbed by enterocytes due to: